asyncapi/website/pages/blog/intent-driven-api.md

 It follows [Semver](https://semver.org/) (as we do for all projects), so each parser will therefore maintain its compatibility matrix, making visible what version of the API specification they support.

-You can find the new repository holding the new Parsers API specification [here](https://github.com/asyncapi/parser-api), which at the moment of writing this post, it's still `v1.0.0-alpha`, as we are waiting for more feedback from the community.
+You can find the new repository holding the new Parsers API specification [here][api], which at the moment of writing this post, it's still `v1.0.0-alpha`, as we are waiting for more feedback from the community.

 # What's next?